Devslother/Astro-my/src/content/learn/what-is-kubernetes-gateway-api/index.md

 Gateway API is more general-purpose than Ingress and can be used to configure a variety of traffic management features such as load balancing, TLS passthrough, traffic routing based on request headers, and integration with external services in a more consistent, portable way.

-Like Ingress, Gateway API is an official [Kubernetes API](/learn/what-is-the-kubernetes-gateway-api/) and represents a superset of Ingress functionality, enabling more advanced use cases.
+Like Ingress, Gateway API is an official [Kubernetes API](/learn/what-is-the-kubernetes-gateway-api) and represents a superset of Ingress functionality, enabling more advanced use cases.
 Similar to Ingress, there is no default implementation of Gateway API built into Kubernetes.
-Instead, there are [many different implementations available](https:
+Instead, there are [many different implementations available](/external-link/)

-For a deep dive on the history of Kubernetes Ingress and Gateway API, read our article, [Why the Gateway API Is the Unified Future of Ingress for Kubernetes and Service Mesh](/blog/why-the-gateway-api-is-the-unified-future-of-ingress-for-kubernetes-and-service-mesh/).
+For a deep dive on the history of Kubernetes Ingress and Gateway API, read our article, [Why the Gateway API Is the Unified Future of Ingress for Kubernetes and Service Mesh](/blog/why-the-gateway-api-is-the-unified-future-of-ingress-for-kubernetes-and-service-mesh).

 ## Gateway API vs API Gateway

 The Gateway API is a built-in Kubernetes API that provides a standardized way to manage and configure inbound traffic in Kubernetes environments.

 An API Gateway provides a single entry point for incoming requests and outgoing responses in front of the backend services that implement an API’s functionality.
-It typically provides a range of advanced features such as traffic routing, rate limiting, authentication, and authorization, among others, to help manage and secure the [API endpoints of an application](/faq/what-is-an-api/).
+It typically provides a range of advanced features such as traffic routing, rate limiting, authentication, and authorization, among others, to help manage and secure the [API endpoints of an application](/learn/what-is-an-api-gateway).

 Implementations of Gateway API, such as the Istio service mesh, and more advanced commercial offerings like Tetrate Service Bridge, can be used to implement API Gateway capabilities.